-- Unremoved DOF Incorrect MBS has in reality actual mobility $n_s = n + n_N$ where n_N is number of unremoved DOF due to special proportions (metrics) and mutual position (configurations) of links and geometrical joints. - Singularities Under common term singularities in MBS we denote all reasons (passivity, redundancy, general constraint, irregularity,...) which causes that $n_s \neq n$, hence actual mobility n_s is different as theoretical mobility n. - Total passivity The geometric constraint (joint) is totally passive $(n_N = t)$ and redundant from kinematic point of view if it can be removed from MBS and actual mobility n_S of MBS does not change. - Partial passivity A constraint of a type t is partially passive if it remove from MBS only number n_0 DOF, $n_0 < t$. - Actual number z_s The actual number z_s of dependent local position coordinates is $z_s = c - n_s$, also $z_s = z - n_N$. - Actual number d_s The actual number d_s of dependent local position coordinates is $d_s = m - n_s$, also $d_s = d - n_N$. - Overconstrained MBS A MBS with theoretical mobility $n \le 0$ and actual mobility $n_s \ge 1$ is overconstrained when actual mobility does not change after removing totally passive constraint. - Locked MBS If redundant constraint in MBS become inconsistent with other constraints (due manufacturing differences in link lengths or pivot locations), this causes that MBS will jam (locked).

-Local mobility n_L Local mobility n_L is a passive (redundant) kinematic input which has no influence on the mobility of output link.

-- Active mobility n_A Active mobility n_A is a active kinematic input which has influence on the mobility of output link $n_A = n_S - n_L$. - Singular state A MBS is in instantaneous singular state, when its links can displace with infinitely small values of position coordinates.
-If
+- Unremoved DOF Incorrect MBS has in reality actual mobility $n_s = n + n_N$ where n_N is number of unremoved DOF due to special proportions (metrics) and mutual position (configurations) of links and geometrical joints. - Singularities Under common term singularities in MBS we denote all reasons (passivity, redundancy, general constraint, irregularity,...) which causes that $n_s \neq n$, hence actual mobility n_s is different as theoretical mobility n. - Total passivity A constraint is totally passive if it can be removed and actual mobility of MBS does not change. - Partial passivity A constraint of a class t is partially passive if it remove from MBS only number n_0 DOF, $n_0 < t$. - Overconstrained MBS A MBS with theoretical mobility $n \le 0$ and actual mobility $n_s \ge 1$ is overconstrained when actual mobility does not change after removing totally passive constraint. - Locked MBS If redundant constraint in MBS become inconsistent with other constraints (due manufacturing differences in link lengths or pivot locations), this causes that MBS will jam (locked). - Local mobility n_L Local mobility n_L is a passive (redundant) kinematic input which has no influence on the mobility of output link. - Active mobility n_A Active mobility n_A is a active kinematic input which has influence on the mobility of output link $n_A = n_S - n_L$.